AllenNeuralDynamics/aind-data-schema/docs/source/procedures.md

 ### Procedures

-Description of all procedures performed on a subject
+Description of all procedures performed on a subject, including surgeries, injections, and tissue processing

 | Field | Type | Description |
 |-------|------|-------------|